 Dungeons & Dragons has been the king of the hill for RPGs for quite a while now, thanks to notoriety and marketing.
 It continues to keep its dominant position by collaborations and joint projects with various other fictional universes (Intellectual Properties or IPs).
 Rick & Morty is certainly a widely known name, a western animated sitcom which has run for 4 seasons since 2013, and with a fifth season due to launch this year.

 For fans of Rick & Morty who haven’t yet taken a peek at Dungeons & Dragons or any other RPGs out there, this can be a fun entry point.
-The book is a simplified guide to the game and teaches the basic rules and systems, without the bells and whistles.
+The book is a simplified guide to the game and teaches the basic rules and systems, without the bells and whistles and without the famous dnd dice.
 It does not have sections for creating characters or for any settings and uses some pre-generated characters and a pre-made dungeon for players to jump into.